stacello19/ReactBlog_Project/README.md

 # To Experience
 Go to this link: http://54.146.173.27:3000.
-For the website, you need to login..
+For the website, please Log In!
 The password is react0000.

 # Skills
 React, Redux, MongoDB, Mongoose, Koa, SCSS, and AWS